Eyes without a face

 1960 - Black and white - 89 mn - French - France, Italia - Fantasy

-Directed by : Georges Franju.
-Produced by : Champs-Élysées-Productions (Paris), Lux Films (Rome).
-Screenplay by : Pierre Boileau, Thomas Narcejac, Pierre Gascar, Claude Sautet.
+Direction : Georges Franju.
+Production : Champs-Élysées-Productions (Paris), Lux Films (Rome).
+Screenplay : Pierre Boileau, Thomas Narcejac, Pierre Gascar, Claude Sautet.
 Editing : Gilbert Natot.
 Photography : Eugen Schüfftan.
 Music by : Maurice Jarre.
 With : Pierre Brasseur, Alida Valli, Edith Scob.

 To cure his daughter Christiane, disfigured in a car accident, Dr. Génessier kills young women and takes their face.
 Louise, his assistant, is in charge of getting rid of bodies.